yackrru/neovim-conf/README.md

 - Python3
   - Python3 is called by `python` in the configuration.
     - means `python --version` must returns v3 or higher.
-  - `pynvim` must be installed with pip.
+  - `pynvim` must be installed by pip.
      ```
      pip install --user pynvim
      ```